Article Translations: (Spanish)

 Deciding whether to teach your kids one or more languages is up to you.
 You may think they need to "start over" in a new country and that they only need to learn the dominant language.
 However, there are some advantages to raising bilingual kids.

-What Bilingual Means
+What Does Bilingual Mean?

 Being bilingual means understanding and expressing yourself in two languages, and being able to convey your thoughts clearly in both.
 Being plurilingual means having these skills in more than two languages.